Heraean Games: Origin

+Festival

+The Heraea took place every four years.
+Some scholars have suggested that the games took place around the time of the ancient Olympics, but there is no ancient evidence for when the Heraea occurred and Donald G. Kyle argues that due to the ancient Greek custom of secluding women from unrelated males, the event was more likely entirely separate from the Olympics.

 The only event at the Heraean Games was the stadion, which was one sixth shorter than the equivalent men's race.
 Only parthenoi (unmarried young women) competed in the games.
 Competitors raced in three different age categories, though it is uncertain exactly how old the competitors were.
 They wore a distinctive outfit of a short chiton cut above the knees, which left the right shoulder and breast bare, and wore their hair loose.
 This outfit may have derived from the exomis, a variant of the chiton worn by labourers and associated with Hephaestus.
+A Laconian statuette found in Epirus and now in the British Museum, dating to c.
+560 BC, depicts a girl in the costume associated with the Heraean Games; this possibly suggests that unlike other ancient Greek races for girls, the Heraean Games were Panhellenic as early as the sixth century BC.

 The winners were awarded a crown of olive leaves and a portion of a cow which was sacrificed to Hera.
 They were also permitted to dedicate statues inscribed with their name to Hera, though none of these statues survive.
+The names of no historical victors are known for the games; the only name given by Pausanias is the mythical Chloris.

 The festival of the Heraea was presided over by a group of sixteen women, who as well as conducting the games were responsible for weaving a peplos for Hera and arranging choral dances in honour of Hippodameia and Physcoa.
-Pausanias gives two stories about these sixteen women.
-The first is that the Heraia was founded by Hippodamia and the first games were held to celebrate her marriage to Pelops, and she selected sixteen women to compete in the games.
-The second is that to settle a dispute between Elis and Pisa, the Eleans selected a wise elderly woman from each of sixteen polites in ancient Elis to settle the dispute; these women were also given the responsibility of organising the Heraea.

 The Heraean Games may have been puberty rites or pre-nuptial rituals.
 Matthew Dillon argues that as there were three different age categories for competitors, the ceremonies were unlikely to be associated with marriage.
 On the other hand, the races were associated with a mythological wedding, and other races between girls in ancient Greece (such as a footrace in honour of Dionysos held at Sparta, also described by Pausanias) seem to have been associated with pre-nuptial initiations.